wp-cool-tools/quick-featured-images/README.txt

 = 13.3.3 =
 * Added checkered background for transparent thumbnails
-* Tested successfully with WordPress 5.1

 = 13.3.2 =
 * Refactored 'Default Images' for more robustness
 * Updated translations
-* Tested successfully with WordPress 4.9.7
 * Pro: Added support of Facebook images, added Export/Import of rules on page 'Default Images'

 = 13.3.1 =